 Discussion-based course investigating the idea of the Great American Novel, a work of high literary quality that captures something essential about the United States of America.
 Readings will include canonical, lesser-known, and emerging contenders for the title of the Great American Novel, from the nineteenth century through the present.
-Prerequisite: sophomore status or consent.
+Prerequisite: ENG 105 with a grade of C or higher.
 Offered intermittently.